flexiblepower/flexiblepower.github.io/_posts/2014-11-03-PowerMatcher-ready-for-EUW2014.md

 #PowerMatcher community is online
 After months of work, it time to promote the powermatcher community!
 All code is online (on github) and the powermatcher community has a new website: powermatcher.org.
-Besides the code this website is hosted on github!
+Besides the code this website is hosted on github[http://flexiblepower.github.io/get-involved/contribute/]!
 Everybody send in changes to improve the website.

 # European utility week 2014
 Come visit us at the EUW2014!
-Find out more on the PowerMatcher technology on the Energy experiance booth and in the talks.
+Find out more on the open source PowerMatcher technology on the Energy experiance booth and in the talks.

 Smart Homes & End User Engagement
 SESSION 43: DR IN PRACTICE